-Ned Arens, a partner at Phillips & Cohen, focuses on “qui tam” whistleblower cases as well as whistleblower claims filed with the Securities and Exchange Commission and the Internal Revenue Service.
+Edward “Ned” Arens, a partner at Phillips & Cohen, has extensive experience in representing whistleblowers, focusing on “qui tam” whistleblower cases and claims filed with the Securities and Exchange Commission and the Internal Revenue Service.

 Mr. Arens graduated magna cum laude from the University of California, Hastings College of the Law, where he was a senior production editor of the Hastings Law Journal.
 While in law school, he was a legal intern with the U.S. Department of Health and Human Services, Office of the General Counsel, and with the U.S. Department of Justice, Antitrust Division.

 Mr. Arens is admitted to the bar in California.

 - “IRS Funding Could Revive Flagging Whistleblower Program,” Law 360, August 30, 2021.

 - “Athira cited altered studies in $15 million NIH grant application, creating legal risk,” STAT News, August 5, 2021.

 - “Prime Healthcare, CEO, Cardiologist Settle FCA Allegations Over Payments for Referrals,” Report on Medicare Compliance, July 26, 2021.

 - “Prime Healthcare, doctors to pay $37.5M to settle lawsuit alleging kickback scheme involving Desert Valley Hospital,” Victorville Daily Press, July 24, 2021.